../

 (global-display-line-numbers-mode 1)

-The menu bar and tool bar are useless in most cases and just take up screen space, so I hide them here.
-If needed, they can be recalled using F10.
+The menu bar and tool bar are useless in most cases and take up screen space, so hide them.
+If needed, they can be brought out with `F10`.

 (menu-bar-mode -1)